viralemergence/insectDisease/cran-comments.md

 ### R CMD check results

 No errors.
 This is a minor update to a function documentation that relied on a web resource.
 It did not fail gracefully.
-I have simply opted to not run the example in the manual file during build.
+I tried a non-solution before, which was not a good idea, but have now added some `try` statements to identify if the web service is down, and it errors our more gracefully now.
+Not sure if it's 100% the right way to do it, so I'll keep reading up on how others handle these situations.

 ```
 Status: OK